catwell/www.warp10.io/howto/monitoring-warp-10-using-warp-10.md

 The monitoring metrics from the main Warp&nbsp;10 will we pushed in the monitoring Warp&nbsp;10 as any other GTS.
-As such, before pushing them, you need to create generate both a `READ` and a `WRITE` token for the monitoring application.
+As such, before pushing them, you need to generate both a `READ` and a `WRITE` token for the monitoring application.

 To generate these tokens  you use the `worf` command via Warp&nbsp;10 init script.